simonpedrogonzalez/solar-explorer/project-proposal.md

 ## Project Schedule [Sarah]

 Here is a detailed task schedule with a focus on the justification of visual encodings:
+The task list is divided week-wise, which includes week 1-4 timeline.
+Additionally, there are some week overlaps to account for continuous work.
 ---

 ### **Week 1-4: Project Initialization and Planning**
 #### **Task 1: Project Team Formation & Initial Brainstorming**
 - **Objective:** Define goals for visualizing the solar system and space missions.
-- **Justification for Visual Encodings:**
+- **Visual Encodings:**
   - Discuss and decide why logarithmic scales will be used to show distances and object sizes.
   - Identify specific needs for visualizing object types (planets, moons, asteroids) using different outlines.

 #### **Task 2: Project Proposal Development**
 - **Objective:** Develop a proposal that outlines the project’s visualization goals.
-- **Justification for Visual Encodings:**
+- **Visual Encodings:**
+  - Draft sketches of the visual design and how data will be represented.
+Three sketches as prototype from each team member and one final draft design.
   - Finalize choices for encoding information through colors, shapes, lines (e.g., mission paths using varying opacity/width).
-  - Explain why text on hover will be used for object information and mission data.
+  - Explain what text on hover will be used for object information and mission data.

 #### **Task 3: Assignment of Tasks**
 - Assign roles for data acquisition, visual design, and interactive features.